 It is the nature of adversarial contest that the prosecution will frequently be in dispute with all or part of a version which has been advanced by an accused in interview, alleged other pre-court utterance or testimony at court.
 Ordinarily the objective of the prosecution is to have the jury or other tribunal of fact reject the defence version and reach its decision upon the remaining evidence.

 Evidence of lying or other post-offence conduct may be put instead solely against credit of an accused to have the jury or other tribunal of fact reject the defence version and reach its decision upon the remaining evidence.
-Where this is permitted, warning to jury may be requested by defence: Jury Directions Act 2015 s.23.
+Where this is permitted, warning to jury may be requested by defence: Jury Directions Act s.23.

-version 17 May 2017
+version 3 May 2020

 After the close of the case for the prosecution, an accused is entitled to make a submission that there is no case for the accused to answer: Criminal Procedure Act s.226.
 A submission of no case to answer is heard in the absence of the jury and if successful, the judge discharges the jury and directs an entry of not guilty be made on the record: Criminal Procedure Act s.241(2).
 If there are multiple accused, any no case submissions are to be ruled upon before enquiry as to course any proceeding defence cases will take: Criminal Procedure Act s.229.

 On the test for no-case, see Doney v R HCA 51, (1990) 171 CLR 207 and Dupas v R VSCA 328, (2012) 40 VR 182.
-The court in Doney confirmed the basic obligation of a trial judge to direct acquittal after the close of the prosecution case where there is an absence of evidence.The equivalent obligation extends to the Magistrates' Court and other criminal law courts without jury: May v O'Sullivan HCA 38, (1955) 92 CLR 654.
+The court in Doney confirmed the basic obligation of a trial judge to direct acquittal after the close of the prosecution case where there is an absence of evidence upon any element of the charge.The equivalent obligation extends to the Magistrates' Court and other criminal law courts without jury: May v O'Sullivan HCA 38, (1955) 92 CLR 654.
 A notion once current was that a trial judge could direct a acquittal after the close of the prosecution case on a rather vague ground of that though there was sufficient evidence, conviction would be unsafe in the sense of leaving a lurking doubt.
-The existence of such an unsafeness ground stands rejected in Victoria: Attorney-General's Reference (No 1 of 1983) VicRp 101, 2 VR 410 and elsewhere.
+The existence of such an unsafeness ground stands rejected in Victoria: Attorney-General's Reference (No 1 of 1983) VicRp 101,1983] 2 VR 410 and elsewhere.
 The High Court in Doney confirmed that there is no such judicial power.
 A slightly different notion current sometime ago was that a trial judge had power to direct an acquittal where the evidence had a tenuous character or an inherent weakness or vagueness.
 In Doney, the High Court ruled that there is no such judicial power.
 "If there is evidence (even if tenuous or inherently weak or vague) which can be taken into account by the jury in its deliberations and that evidence is capable of supporting a verdict of guilty, the matter must be left to the jury for its decision.
 Or, to put the matter in more usual terms, a verdict of not guilty may be directed only if there is a defect in the evidence such that, taken at its highest, it will not sustain a verdict of guilty."